White-necked crow

 The white-necked crow (Corvus leucognaphalus) is the largest of the four Caribbean corvids.
-It is endemic to the island of Hispaniola (split between Haiti and the Dominican Republic); it was formerly also extant on Puerto Rico, but has been extirpated there due to considerable forest clearance and hunting.
+It is endemic to the island of Hispaniola (split between Haiti and the Dominican Republic); it was formerly also extant on Puerto Rico and Saint Croix in the United States Virgin Islands, but has been extirpated from both islands due to considerable forest clearance and hunting for meat.

 Taxonomy

 Two other species, the Cuban crow (C. nasicus) and the Jamaican crow (C. jamaicensis), appear to be very closely related to it, sharing several key morphological features.
-The fourth species from this region, the palm crow (C. palmarum), would appear to be a later arrival (at least in evolutionary terms) and shows similarities to the fish crow (C. ossifragus) of North America and two Mexican species, despite it being sympatric with the white-necked crow on Hispaniola.
+The ancestor of the fourth and fifth species from this region, the Hispaniolan (C. palmarum) and Cuban palm crows (C. minutus), would appear to be a later arrival (at least in evolutionary terms); both species show more similarities to the fish crow (C. ossifragus) of mainland North America and two Mexican species.
+This is despite C. palmarum being sympatric with the white-necked crow on Hispaniola, indicating two distinct arrivals of crows onto the island, and a resulting niche differentiation, similar to C. nasicus and the Cuban palm crow (Corvus minutus) on Cuba.

 Description

 A stocky bird, it is the largest Caribbean corvid, measuring 42–46 cm in length.
 The overall appearance is black, with a bluish-purple gloss in good light; despite the name, the neck typically appears entirely black, as the namesake white is restricted to the bases of the neck feathers, rarely visible in the field.
 The black bill is long and deep, and curves gently downward to the tip, giving the bird a large headed appearance.
 The nasal bristles do not quite cover the nostrils, unlike the majority of species in this genus.
 There is a patch of dark grey bare skin behind the eye, and the base of the lower mandible has a bare strip of the same coloured skin.
 The iris is a distinctive crimson red in colour, and the legs and feet are black.
 It often flies high over the forest canopy and soars on thermals, unlike the palm crow, which rarely, if ever, soars.